Aiven-Labs/python-notebooks-for-apache-kafka/README.md

 ![Kafka Connect](images/connect_pg.png)

-Kafka Connect is a prebuilt framework enabling an easy integration of Apache Kafka with existing data sources or sinks.
-Aiven provides [Kafka connect as managed service](https://aiven.io/kafka-connect?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=repo) making the integration a matter of a single config file. **05 - Kafka Connect.ipynb**: Creates a new Kafka topic containing messages with both schema and payload, and then pushes them to a PostgreSQL database via Kafka Connect.
+Apache Kafka Connect® is a prebuilt framework enabling an easy integration of Apache Kafka with existing data sources or sinks.
+Aiven provides [Kafka connect as managed service](https://aiven.io/kafka-connect?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=repo) making the integration a matter of a single config file. **05 - Kafka Connect.ipynb**: Creates a new Kafka topic containing messages with both schema and payload, and then pushes them to a PostgreSQL database via Apache Kafka Connect.

 ### Delete Aiven Services